Plan-Net-France/view_statistics/Documentation/Configuration.en.md

 The following global settings are made in the extension settings in extension manager:

-*   **Track user data from logged in user?**
-    If this is checked, each tracking data record saves the name of the loggedin frontend user who triggered it.
-In addition, the length of time that the frontend user is loggedin is saved.
-*   **Track ip address?**
-    If this is checked, the requesting IP is saved in each tracking data record.
 *   **Who should be tracked?**
     This setting defines tracking behavior.
 Possible options are:
     *   **nonLoggedInOnly**